4ku/character_chatbots/gpt_chatbot/README.md

 cd models && git-lfs clone https://huggingface.co/4ku/gpt2-personachat
 ```

+### Master Yoda models
-### Pretrained GPT on PERSONA-CHAT and Master Yoda corpus
+#### Pretrained GPT on PERSONA-CHAT and Master Yoda corpus
 You can probably have `OutOfMemoryError` because lack of GPU memory.
 So you can find a trained model in my Hugging Face repository.
  ```
  git-lfs clone https://huggingface.co/4ku/gpt-persona-yoda
  ```

- ### Pretrained GPT-2 on PERSONA-CHAT and Master Yoda corpus
+ #### Pretrained GPT-2 on PERSONA-CHAT and Master Yoda corpus
 ```
  git-lfs clone https://huggingface.co/4ku/gpt2-persona-yoda
  ```

 ## Interact
+Put the correct model path and choose right personality in `interact.py`.
+Than run:
 ```
 python3 interact.py gpt
 ```